izabellewilding/ecologi-tech-test/README.md

 Links to articles and stack overflow posts I have used are added as comments into the code.

-Some of the values in the data must be strings.
-When added up, some of the total values for some days were returing as giant strings rather than numbers, which didn't work with the chart so I have filtered only number types.
+I think some of the values in the data must be strings...when added up, the total values for some days return as giant strings rather than numbers, which didn't work with the chart so I have filtered only number types.
 See image:

 ![string-data](/public/strange-data.JPG)